acidjunk/starlette-opentracing/example/fastapi/README.md

 When `jaeger` is up and running you can access it at: http://localhost:16686/search

-Now install the requirements and start Starlette:
+Now install the requirements and start FastAPI:

 ```bash
 python3 -m venv example